-The Bureau of Population, Refugees, and Migration (PRM) provides humanitarian assistance and protection to vulnerable populations in Burma, Thailand, Cambodia, Vietnam, Laos, Bangladesh, Malaysia, and India.
-In addition, the Bureau also monitors refugee, internally displaced persons (IDPs), vulnerable migrants and statelessness issues throughout Southeast Asia on an ongoing basis.
+The Bureau of Population, Refugees, and Migration (PRM) supports IO and NGO humanitarian assistance and protection programs for vulnerable populations in Burma, Thailand, Cambodia, Vietnam, Laos, Bangladesh, and Malaysia.
+In addition, the Bureau also monitors issues pertaining to the situations of refugees, asylum seekers, internally displaced persons (IDPs), vulnerable migrants, and stateless persons throughout Southeast Asia on an ongoing basis.

 A regional Refugee Coordinator, Deputy Refugee Coordinator and Assistant Refugee Coordinator are based in Bangkok, Thailand.
 They monitor protection, assistance and refugee resettlement for populations of concern in Southeast Asia, East Asia and Bangladesh.